Department Staff Information

 Eastern Shore Regional Jail

 The Eastern Shore Regional Jail is a 248 bed facility that houses minimum to maximum security male and female offenders.
 The Jail is maintained and operated to safely and securely house pre-trial, pre-sentenced and sentenced inmates primarily from both Northampton and Accomack Counties.
-In addition to housing local inmates, the jail may accept inmates from other jurisdictions, including federal inmates.
+In addition to housing local inmates, the jail may accept inmates from other jurisdictions.

 In May 2007, the 85,500 square foot facility was opened to replace the 93 year old, 30 bed Northampton County Jail.
 The state-of-the-art facility was built to meet the current and future correctional needs of the Eastern Shore.
 All areas of main interior and exterior are monitored by security cameras and the control rooms are equipped to control everything in the housing units from doors, lights and cameras to telephones and televisions.
 The jail has its own full service Kitchen, Laundry and Medical departments as well as Administrative Offices and an on-site Magistrate’s Office.